BG3-Community-Library-Team/bg3-community/Tutorials/Toolkit/Creating-a-new-level.md

 Then find an object in `Root Templates` and place it by clicking on terrain

-You can also hold left mouse button to rotate the object before placing it
+*You can also hold left click to rotate the object before placing it*

 ![creating-a-new-level-place-object.webp](/tutorials/toolkit/creating-a-new-level/creating-a-new-level-place-object.webp)